Data Privacy Services: Privacy Regulations and Compliance

 The CCPA gives consumers more control over the personal information that businesses collect about them.
 This law secures new privacy rights for California consumers, including

-• The right-to-know about the personal information a business collects, how it is used and shared;
+• The right to know about the personal information a business collects, how it is used and shared;

 • The right-to-delete personal information collected;